wandera/git2kube/docs/git2kube_watch.md

   -h, --help                  help for watch
       --include strings       regex that if is a match includes the file in the upload, example: '*.yaml' or 'folder/*' if you want to match a folder (default [.*])
-  -i, --interval int          interval in seconds in which to try refreshing ConfigMap from git (default 10) -k, --kubeconfig            if locally stored ~/.kube/config should be used, InCluster config will be used if false (default false)
+  -i, --interval int          interval in seconds in which to try refreshing ConfigMap from git (default 10) -k, --kubeconfig            true if locally stored ~/.kube/config should be used, InCluster config will be used if false (options: true|false) (default: false)
       --label strings         label to add to K8s ConfigMap (format NAME=VALUE) --merge-type string     how to merge ConfigMap data whether to also delete missing values or just upsert new (options: delete|upsert) (default "delete")
   -n, --namespace string      target namespace for resulting ConfigMap (default "default")